benrki/react-native-coffee/README.md

 1. Clone this repo then update `.watchmanconfig` to the following: `{"ignore_dirs": ["node_modules"]}`.
 1. Run `docker build --rm .` command from the project root directory to build a virtualized Linunx environment configured for development using this starter kit.
-1. Get the ID of the built Docker image by running `docker images` and looking for the most recently created image
+1. Get the ID of the built Docker image by running `docker images` and looking for the most recently created image.
 1. Then shell into the box with `docker run -it 09608e4ec865 /bin/bash` (where `09608e4ec865` is the Image ID) and run the app with `npm start`.

 Support should be considered _experimental_, though I'm planning to develop a workflow allowing development on CoreOS running on a [Raspberry Pi](https://www.raspberrypi.org).